etaler/Etaler/README.md

 ## Notes

 * NVIDIA's OpenCL implementation might not report error correctly.
 It can execute kernels with a invalid memory object without telling you and crash a random thing the next time.
 If you are encountering weird behaviours.
 Please try [POCL](http://portablecl.org/) with the CUDA backend or use a AMD card.
-But the OpenCL kernels hasn't been optimized against vector processors like AMD's.
-You might experience performance drops doing so.
+However the OpenCL kernels haven't been optimized against vector processors like AMD's.
+They should work but you might experience performance drops doing so.

 * Due to the nature of HTM.
 The OpenCL backend uses local memory extensively.
 And thus you will experience **lower than expected** performance **on processors that uses global memory to emulate local memory**.
 This includes but not limited to (and non of them are tested): ARM Mali GPUs, VideoCore IV GPU, any CPU.

 * By default Etaler saves to a portable binary file.
-Etaler automatically saves as JSON when you specified a `.json` file extention.
+If yout want to save your data as JSON, Etaler automatically saves as JSON when you specified a `.json` file extention.
 But note that JSON is fat compared to the binary format and grows fast.
 Make sure you know what you are doing.
-It is mainly for debugging.

 * FPGA based OpenCL are not supported for now.
 FPGA platforms don't provide online (API callable) compilers that Etaler uses for code generation.

-* The maxium size of SP/TM that the OpenCL backend can handle depends on how much local memory your device has.
-Version of OpenCL kernels that don't use local memory are planned.

 * DSP/CPU/Xeon Phi based OpenCL should work out of the box.
 But we didn't test that.

-* Etaler's Tensor implementation is more like a buffer for the time being.
-They are reference counted and copies when indexed(not yet implemented).
-(Works like xtensor's xarray)

 ## For NuPIC users
 Etaler tho provides basically the same feature, is very different from NuPIC.
 Some noticeable ones are: